Planning for the Summit is being underwritten with a grant from the Amy P. Goldman Foundation

 12:15pm – 1:30pm: Lunch, Recognizing the Anniversaries of Iowa Nature Organizations:

-Iowa County Conservation Boards, 70 years; Seed Savers Exchange, 50 years; Iowa
+Iowa County Conservation Boards, 70 years

 3:15pm – 3:40pm: Networking Break